AnimeNL/volunteer-portal-api/api/content/stewards.team/registration/2022-classic/index.md

   * Sandwiches, snacks, drinks and other nibbles during the festival, as well as a place to relax in our Volunteer Lounge and a free volunteering t-shirt.

-  * The ability to book [a hotel room](hotels.html) in the Best Western at a discounted rate, right across the corner from the venue.
+  * The ability to book [a hotel room](hotels.html) in the Theaterhotel at a discounted rate, the very building that the festival will be hosted in.

 Please check out the [frequently asked questions](faq.html) in case anything is unclear, or reach out to us [by e-mail](mailto:security@animecon.nl).